The heat goes on: June toastiest on record, July may follow

-WASHINGTON (AP) — Meteorologists say Earth sizzled to its hottest June on record this year.
+WASHINGTON (AP) — The heat goes on: Earth sizzled to its hottest June on record as the climate keeps going to extremes.

 The National Oceanic and Atmospheric Administration Thursday announced that June averaged 60.6 degrees (15.9 Celsius), about 1.7 degrees (0.9 Celsius) warmer than the 20th century average.

 It beat out 2016 for the hottest June with records going back to 1880.
-Europe shattered June temperature records by far.

-Scientists say the record heat is what is expected with man-made climate change.
+NASA and other groups also concluded that last month was the hottest June on record.

+Europe shattered June temperature records by far, while other records were set in Russia, Africa, Asia and South America.
+France had its hottest month in history, which is unusual because July is traditionally hotter than June.
+The Lower 48 states in America were near normal.

+"Earth is running a fever that won't break thanks to climate change," North Carolina state climatologist Kathie Dello said in an email.
+"This won't be the last record warm summer month that we will see."

 The first half of 2019 is tied with 2017 for the second hottest initial six months of the year, behind 2016.
 So far the year is 1.7 degrees warmer than the 20th century average.